moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

 This is left side bottom chart in slide 22

-- Dataset used: Updates History
+- Dataset used: Support ( Updates History )
 - Visualization type: Column
 - Metric used: Count (Tickets Created)
 - Rows: